Human Mesh Recovery from Arbitrary Multi-view Images: Experiments

 {\bf Datasets.} We evaluate our method on three large multi-view motion capture datasets, \ie, Human3.6M~\cite{ionescu2014h36m}, MPI-INF-3DHP~\cite{mehta2017mpi-inf-3dhp}, and TotalCapture~\cite{trumble2017totalcapture}.
 Particularly, on Human3.6M we comprehensively investigate how to design a framework for human mesh recovery from arbitrary multi-view images and conduct extensive experiments to validate the effect of proposed components.
 To demonstrate the superiority of the proposed method, the comparison with state-of-the-art (SOTA) methods is performed on all three datasets.

 Human3.6M is a large 3D human pose benchmark, containing 11 different subjects and each subject with 15 different daily indoor actions.
 The subjects are captured by 4 synchronized 50 Hz digital cameras.
-The dataset provides 2D/3D keypoint annotations obtained by marker-based motion capture system.
+The dataset provides 2D/3D keypoint annotations obtained by marker-based mocap system.
 The SMPL annotations are obtained by applying MoSh~\cite{loper2014mosh} to the sparse 3D MoCap marker following previous works~\cite{kanazawa2018hmr, kolotouros2019graphcmr}.
 Similar to \cite{kanazawa2018hmr,liang2019mv-shapeaware, shin2020mv-lva}, we follow the protocol 1 to use subjects 1, 5, 6, 7, and 8 for training and subjects 9 and 11 are for testing.

-MPI-INF-3DHP contains 8 actors (4 males and 4 females) performing 8 human activities.
-2D and 3D keypoint annotations are also provided by marker-less motion capture system.
+MPI-INF-3DHP contains 8 actors performing 8 human activities.
+2D and 3D keypoint annotations are also provided by marker-less mocap system.
 The dataset contains multi-view images of 14 cameras with regular lenses, and we choose views 0, 2, 7, 8 from them.
 Following~\cite{liang2019mv-shapeaware, shin2020mv-lva}, the standard test dataset of MPI-INF-3DHP simply includes single-view images, we use subjects 1-7 for training and subject 8 for testing.

 TotalCapture dataset consists of 1.9 million frames captured from 8 calibrated full HD video cameras recording at 60Hz.
 As suggested in~\cite{trumble2017totalcapture}, the training set consists of “ROM1,2,3”, “Walking1,3”, “Freestyle1,2”, “Acting1,2”, “Running1” on subjects 1, 2, and 3.
 The testing set consists of “Freestyle3”, “Walking2” and “Acting3” on subjects 1, 2, 3, 4, and 5.
 We use the images from four cameras (1, 3, 5, 7) in our experiments and do not use the IMU sensors.